PALab/place/README.md

 # PLACE

-PLACE is an open-source Python package for laboratory automation, control, and experimentation.
+PLACE is an open-source (P)ython package for (L)aboratory (A)utomation,

-It provides driver modules for automating laboratory instruments, example implementation scripts, and modules for visualizing and processing waveform data (available with PALplots: https://github.com/PALab/PALplots).

-The goal of PLACE is to develop a repository of instrument drivers for laboratory automation.
-In addition, rapid development of compatible processing software will streamline laboratory activity from acquisition through data analysis.

-*Note:* PLACE has undergone a major rewrite recently.
-As a result, many instrument drivers are being rewritten to support the new changes.
-If your application requires old drivers that have been removed from this version, please install PLACE 0.2.3.
+(C)ontrol, and (E)xperimentation.

+PLACE provides a modular framework for automating laboratory instruments and managing the data acquisition process during experiments.
+PLACE already contains modules for many popular instruments and the continuing goal of PLACE is to develop additional modules for laboratory automation.

 ## Citing PLACE
 If you use PLACE for work resulting in a publication, please acknowledge the